|

 Behavior:

-• If var is an array, contents are split on the delimiter: -d <delim> or -0 (NUL)
+var is a scalar, the entire contents are stored (no splitting)var is an array, contents are split on the delimiter: -d <delim> or -0 (NUL)-m may use mmap when availableDelimiter escapes accepted with -d: \n, \r, \t, \0.

 Notes:

-• When splitting on \r, a \r\n sequence is treated as a single record separator (CRLF).
+\r, a \r\n sequence is treated as a single record separator (CRLF).a\nb\n with -d "\n" yields ("a" "b")).